freinard/codemash_money/README.md

     % rails server

+You need to log in to handle tickets, the test user name is "codemash@example.com" and the test password is "password"

 If you use RVM, and this command errors with something like "bin/rails:3: undefined method `require_relative'", you'll need to cd out of the directory and back into it

     % cd ..